girlscoutstroop522/girlscoutstroop522.github.io/_projects/1_project.md

 </div>

-### Working with Brownies
+### Working with Brownies Troop 382

-We worked with Brownies to make tie blankets.
+We worked with Brownies Troop 382 to make tie blankets.
 We made a couple dozen blankets with fun, colorful patters, big and small.
 It was not a challenge to teach them how because some already kenw how to tie a square knot.
 To make tie blankets you have to tie a certain knot, and a square not.
 Althought some wehre unsure they caught on quickly.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">